tomarrell/wrapcheck/README.md

 - encoding/*
 - github.com/pkg/*

-# An array of strings which specify regular expressions of interface names.
+# ignoreInterfaceRegexps defines a list of regular expressions which, if matched
-# If matched will skip wrapcheck analysis for errors returned from a
+# to a underlying interface name, will ignore unwrapped errors returned from a
-# function whose call is defined on the given interfaces.
-Allows to explicitly
+# function whose call is defined on the given interface.
-# define interface names with mandated methods to ignore
 ignoreInterfaceRegexps:
 - ^(?i)c(?-i)ach(ing|e)
 ```